🔥

 In short—

-If your primary need is the simple automated “away message” functionality, and you don’t need multiple operators or unlimited access—WhatsApp Business App should be more than fine.
+If your primary need is the simple automated “away message” functionality, and you don’t need multiple operators or unlimited access, the WhatsApp Business App should be more than fine.

 Here’s what each choice entails:

-You should note that technically, there are no chatbots you get in WhatsApp Business App.
-Instead, there are two simple WhatsApp automations: Away Message and Automatic Reply.
-If you want to have chatbots, you need to engage your own development team or hire a chatbot-building company.
-Then, the developers should be ready to create your own WhatsApp chatbot app with Python, PHP, GitHub, Dialogflow, or NodeJS, depending on your architecture.
+You should note that technically, there are no chatbots you get in the WhatsApp Business App.
+Instead, there are two simple WhatsApp automationsAway Message and Automatic Reply.
+If you want to have bots, you need to engage your own WhatsApp chatbot development team or hire a chatbot-building company.
+Then, the developers can help create your own WhatsApp chatbot app with Python, PHP, GitHub, Dialogflow, or NodeJS, depending on your architecture.

 You should go for services offered by WhatsApp Business Solution Providers.
 An official WhatsApp Business solution provider covers all infrastructural requirements and offers an API hub, so creating your own bot is 100% code-free.

-On top of a chatbot platform, Business Solution Providers usually offer many additional features such as contact management, analytics, and reporting.
+On top of a WhatsApp chatbot platform, Business Solution Providers usually offer many additional features such as contact management, analytics, and reporting.

 Leverage WhatsApp chatbots to resolve customer queries